DangerBirdStrikesAgain/website/README.md

-This is the code for my website.
+This is the code for my website. alexr-w.com

 Written with React

 TODO:
 404 page
 Blog for the digital clothing
-Link to CV